sinamics/ztnet/README.md

 ## 🔥 Features

-- **ZeroTier Network Management**: Create, modify, and oversee multiple ZeroTier networks with ease.
+🌐 **ZeroTier Network Management** - Seamlessly create, modify, and oversee multiple ZeroTier networks.
-- **Node Monitoring**: Track network status and keep tabs on connected nodes effortlessly.
+💻 **Node Monitoring** - Effortlessly track network status and monitor connected nodes.
-- **Intuitive Node Operations**: Add or remove nodes from your networks with a few clicks.
+🔗 **Intuitive Node Operations** - Simply add or remove nodes from your networks with just a few clicks.
-- **Configurable Network Settings**: Easily tweak IP ranges, routes, Flow-Rules and access control settings.
+⚙️ **Configurable Network Settings** - Easily adjust IP ranges, routes, Flow-Rules and access control settings according to your needs.
-- **DNS and Multicast Configuration**: Customize DNS and Multicast settings per network for optimized performance.
+📡 **DNS and Multicast Configuration** - Customize DNS and Multicast settings for each network to optimize performance.
-- **IP Assignment Pool Management**: Handle IP assignment pools effectively with a user-friendly UI.
+📍 **IP Assignment Pool Management** - Handle IP assignment pools with a user-friendly UI for effective management.
-- **Auto-Assign IP Functionality**: Benefit from the convenience of automatic IP assignment.
+🔀 **Auto-Assign IP Functionality** - Benefit from the convenience of automatic IP assignment.
-- **Network Privacy Controls**: Ensure network confidentiality with private network settings.
+🔒 **Network Privacy Controls** - Ensure the confidentiality of your network with private network settings.

 ## ⚙️ Installations